 Poole UK Team of ‘Days for Girls’ Hosted an epic day of making on the 8th March 2019 at AUB

 The Poole Team (Arts University Bournemouth, BA (Hons) Costume and Performance Design) of Days for Girls is pleased to announce that it hosted ’An epic day of making’ on Friday, 8th March 2019.

 AUB Productions are to open their latest production Lord of the Flies at Pavilion Dance South West, Bournemouth.

-The production, directed by Erica Gould is a collaborative student project between BA (Hons) Acting, BA (Hons) Costume and Performance Design and BA (Hons) Make-up for Media and Performance and is part of a series of productions for this year’s final year graduating student projects.
+The production, directed by Erica Gould is a collaborative student project between BA (Hons) Acting, BA (Hons) Costume, BA Performance Design and Film Costume and BA (Hons) Make-up for Media and Performance and is part of a series of productions for this year’s final year graduating student projects.